Geometric representation of classes of concave functions and duality: Introduction

 \begin{thm} Let $f \colon \R^d \to [0, \infty)$ be a $1/s$-concave function with finite integral.
 Let $H$ be an affine hyperplane with half-spaces $H_{+}$ and $H_{-}$ and such that $\lambda \int_{\R^d} f = \int_{H_{+}} f$ for some $\lambda \in (0,1).$ Then there exists $z \in H$ such that

 where \( \volbs = \int_{\R^d} \hat{h}^s. \) \end{thm}

 Again, this theorem implies both the analogous result \eqref{eq:unbalanced_santalo_sets} for convex sets and Lehec's result \cite{lehec2009direct} for log-concave functions.
+A kind of reverse Santal\'o inequality, that can be considered a counterpart to Theorem \ref{thm:santalo_s_concave_lambda}, was proved in \cite{MeyerReisner} for the case $d=1$.
+See also \cite{FradeliziMeyer} for another proof of this result.
 2mm Finally, generalizing the definition of Meyer and Werner \cite{meyer1998santalo}, we define and list several properties of the Santal\'o $s$-region of a non-negative function with bounded support.
 This region is essentially the set of points $z$ such that the integral of the $s$-polar transform of $\shift{f}{s}$ is bounded by some positive constant.
 We give formal definitions and discuss possible definitions of Santal\'o $s$-function in Section \ref{sec:santalo_func}.
 2mm The rest of the paper is organized as follows.
 In \ref{sec:slifting}, we define the $s$-lifting of a function, study its properties related to duality, and prove Theorem \ref{thm:Alexandrov_s-conc}.
 In Section \ref{sec:log_conc_as_limit}, we recall several definitions of convex analysis and prove Theorem \ref{thm:approx_by_s-conc_dual}.
 We also show that Theorem \ref{thm:Alexandrov_log-conc} is a consequence of Theorems \ref{thm:Alexandrov_s-conc} and \ref{thm:approx_by_s-conc_dual}.
 Next, we prove Theorem \ref{thm:santalo_s_concave_lambda} in Section \ref{sec:santalo_ineq_s_conc}.
 Finally, we introduce and study the Santal\'o $s$-region in Section \ref{sec:santalo_func}.